SEMINARS and COLLOQUIA

 Colloquia: The Center's colloquia are not regularly scheduled, but take the form of full-day or half-day workshops on a specific topic (see past examples below).

-Seminars: The Center's seminars are normally held in 300 McMahon Hall.
-For fuller details and copies of texts and other data to be discussed, contact the Administrative Co-ordinator, 202 319 5795.
+Seminars: The Center's seminars are normally held in 207 McMahon Hall.
+For fuller details and copies of texts and other data to be discussed, contact Ms. Siena Sanchez-O'Brien, 202 319 5795.
 For catering purposes, it is also helpful for us to know how many are likely to attend.

 The "Early Christian Seminars," held on occasional Thursday evenings, provide an opportunity for graduate dissertation students to present their current work, introduce selected texts and topics, and discuss methods and difficulties.
-The meetings are followed by a catered buffet in the Center (300 McMahon Hall).
+The meetings are followed by a catered buffet.

-The "Friday Lunchtime Seminars," held on occasional Fridays from 12:00 noon to 2:00 p.m., are normally presided over either by a Visiting Lecturer (who will have delivered a public lecture on the previous Thursday evening) or by an Academic Visitor within the Center.
-The meetings include a catered buffet lunch in the Center (300 McMahon Hall).
+The "Friday Lunchtime Seminars," held on occasional Fridays from 12:00 noon to 2:00 p.m., are normally presided over either by a Guest Lecturer (who will have delivered a public lecture on the previous Thursday evening) or by a Visiting Scholar within the Center.
+The meetings include a catered buffet lunch.

-The "First Millenium Seminar," bringing together faculty and graduate students from our own university and others in the Washington area, studying the context, development, and interaction of different religious cultures in Late Antiquity and the Early Middle Ages.
+The "First Millennium Seminar" is not peculiar to the Center but brings together faculty and graduate students from our own University and from others in the Washington area, studying the context, development, and interaction of different religious cultures in Late Antiquity and the Early Middle Ages.
 The Seminar meets approximately once a semester in different venues around the city.
-Anyone interested in taking part should contact the Director.
+Anyone interested in taking part should contact the CUA committee representative, currently Dr Jennifer Davis in our Department of History.

 Joint Colloquium with Dumbarton Oaks 2010